asdfugil/haydenfetch/README.md

-# nekofetch
+# haydenfetch
-neofetch but with nekos
+neofetch but with haydens